 How Many Hours Do You Work Per Shift?

 It is important that you do not pick a nursing home where the staff feels overworked.
 Overworked and tired nurses are oftentimes burnt out, tired, and frustrated.
 This is a bad combination when working with residents that need compassionate care.
 When speaking with a staff member, you should subtly ask them what their hours are like.
 Before visiting the home, you may be able to look up staff hours and shift rules on the nursing home’s website.
 If you cannot find this information, asking staff member can get you the answers that you need.
-Asking not only what a typical shift is like, but if shift rules get broken and how often will be telling.
+Asking not only what a typical shift is like, but if shift rules are broken and how often will be telling.
 While some staff members might not want to share this information, others might.
 This information can help you make a decision about the nursing home.

 What Role Do Registered Nurses Play?